CamCode9/Gardenr/README.md

 In addition, the app allowed the Node Survivors team to experiment and implement some fascinating frameworks and new tech, from no-SQL backend services (FireStore, Firebase Auth) to real-time messaging (Gifted Chat) to map functionality (Google Maps API and Geocoding Extension) and even designing our own logo and themes.

-Check out the video to find out more.
+Check out the video to find out more --> https://northcoders.com/projects/may-2022/gardenr

 Gardenr was designed and created by: